Amazing Avocados – Why is Avocado Healthy?

 Your thumb should be able to press in slightly without too much force, but there should still be some firmness to it, like pressing the tip of your nose.
 If a fruit is too soft it is likely to be overripe and there’s a good chance it will be spoilt.

 As a favor to your fellow avocado lovers, please don’t squeeze the fruit in the middle.
 You’ll only bruise it with ugly brown fingerprints for the unlucky person who buys it.
 In fact, I’d recommend picking avos from the back or bottom of the pile to avoid getting ‘over-squeezed’ fruit.

 If the avocado is not yet ripe there’s a way to speed up the process on the next page.
 Unless you’re using it immediately, it’s probably better to let them ripen at home rather than risking buying ones that are overripe.

 This is one versatile fruit and there are many great ways to eat them.
-Some of my favorites coming up include a superfood avocado omelette recipe for a very healthy breakfast; wild salmon, pumpkin seed and avocado salad for lunch or dinner and an avocado and kale smoothie as a powerful pick me up.
+Some of my favorites coming up include a superfood avocado omelette recipe for a very healthy breakfast and an avocado and kale smoothie as a powerful pick me up.

 I hope this page inspires more people to start eating amazing avocados.
 They really are an incredibly healthy and nutritious food to add to your diet.